icopy-site/awesome/docs/awesome/awesome-cassandra.md

 <!-- - TODO:: ETL -->
 <!-- - TODO:: CDC -->

+#### .NET and Cassandra

+- [Cassandra API with .NET](https://docs.microsoft.com/en-us/azure/cosmos-db/cassandra/manage-data-dotnet) - Quickstart guide on how to use .NET and the Azure Cosmos DB Cassandra API to build a profile app.
+- [DataStax C# Driver](https://github.com/datastax/csharp-driver) - C# Driver for Cassandra from DataStax.
+- [DataStax C# Driver Documentation](https://docs.datastax.com/en/developer/csharp-driver/3.4/) - Documentation on the C# Driver for Cassandra from DataStax.
+- [CQL data types to C# types](https://docs.datastax.com/en/developer/csharp-driver/3.4/features/datatypes/) - Documentation on CQL data types to C# types.
+- [Connect to Cassandra with C#](https://www.instaclustr.com/support/documentation/cassandra/using-cassandra/connect-to-cassandra-with-c-sharp/#) - Instaclustr article on how to connect to Cassandra with C#.
+- [Access Amazon Keyspaces with a Cassandra .NET Core Driver](https://docs.aws.amazon.com/keyspaces/latest/devguide/using_dotnetcore_driver.html) - Article shows how to connect to Amazon Keyspaces by using a .NET Core client driver.
+- [Cassandra ADO.NET Driver](https://www.cdata.com/drivers/cassandra/ado/) - Cassandra ADO.NET Data Provider enables user to easily connect to Cassandra data from .NET applications.
+- [Cassandra Pagination with ASP.NET Core C#](https://bhonemyintkyaw777.medium.com/cassandra-pagination-with-asp-net-core-c-a85fd58f6b2b) - Article covering how to create infinite scroll pagination with Cassandra and ASP.NET Core C#.

 #### Spark

 - [DataStax Spark Cassandra Connector](https://github.com/datastax/spark-cassandra-connector) - Library that lets you expose Cassandra tables as Spark RDDs, write Spark RDDs to Cassandra tables, and execute arbitrary CQL queries in your Spark applications.